 In our hyper-connected world, distractions abound.
 Instant communication, the draw of the internet, other people – a sum of interruptions wreak havoc with our productivity.
 They may be small in stature, but it’s not as easy to refocus from a distraction as you might think.
 From the biggest culprits to how they impact your work, here’s how to cost and control your distractions.

 First things first, let’s identify the bigges offenders.
 Here are some of the most common distractions eating into our productive capital:

-Procrastination: sadly, we are often the source of our own distraction.
+Sadly, we are often the source of our own distraction.
 Light procrastination seems harmless, but it can seriously limit your productivity.
 It’s tempting – especially when we have lots on – to take a breather: scroll through social media maybe, or read the latest news.
-But anything unproductive that inserts itself into your focused work space is procrastination, and that in itself is no substitute for a quality, restorative break.
+There's actually a whole new term specifically for this digital procrastination – "cyberloafing" – which many people see as positive and harmless.
+And then, of course, there's the antithesis of procrastination (called "precrastination"), which can be equally diverging.
+But ultimately, anything unproductive that inserts itself into your focused work space is a distraction, and digital breathers themselves are no substitute for quality, productive "deep breaks".

 Now we’ve isolated some of the biggest distractions, we need to examine their impact on both performance and focus.
 Falling prey to any of the above distractions means you are much more likely to: